 The Workshop Without Walls concept was developed by the NAI as part of its mandate to use modern information technology to foster interdisciplinary and collaborative research among widely distributed investigators.

-Upstairs Downstairs: Consequences of Internal Planet Evolution for the Habitability and Detectability of Life on Extrasolar PlanetsCOMING UP February 17, 2016
+Upstairs Downstairs: Consequences of Internal Planet Evolution for the Habitability and Detectability of Life on Extrasolar PlanetsPRESENTED ON February 17, 2016

 - Hadean Earth-Moon System Workshop Martin Van Kranendonk, University of New South Wales — May 20, 2013